 Importantly, any money in your Albert Savings is kept in an FDIC insured savings account.
 In other words, you don’t have to worry about losing your money.
 If you’ve used Mint or Personal Capital, you shouldn’t have a problem using Albert.

 Takeaways – A Free Alternative To Digit And Dobot

 Right now, I use most of the money that Albert saves me as a quasi-travel fund.
-Travel is something that I’m planning to do more of this year, so it’s nice to have a stash of cash to cover some of those expenses.
 You could use it the same way.
 Or another good way to use Albert is to let your Albert Savings build up over time and then fund part of a Roth IRA with the money it saves you.
 The beauty is that you can choose how you want to use it.

 If you’ve used Albert before, let me know what your experience has been like.
 You can try out Albert here.